greyshirtguy/ProPresenter-6-AudioVolumerEditor/README.md

 * Any slide that has audio (or video) will have an symbol in the top left to indicate so.
 * Those slides will also have a volume slider showing the current volume of that media item for that slide.
 * Click a slide to preview the audio.
 Slide the volume slider to adjust.
-* Once you are happy with changes (I guess all slides have a similar volume) - then click save button at bottom.
+* Once you are happy with changes (I guess all slides have a similar volume) - then click save button.

 Important Disclaimer:
 This is not supported by Renewed Vision (the makers of ProPresenter 6).